Eaglercraft-Archive/Eaglercraftx-1.8.8-src/README.md

 ### Built-in HTTP server

 When configuring the EaglercraftXBungee `listeners.yml` file, every listener includes an `http_server` section that can be used to configure the listener to also behave like a regular HTTP server when the websocket address is entered into a browser.
 If this is disabled people will get the normal "404 Websocket Upgrade Failure" instead when they accidentally type your server address into their browser. `root` defines the path to the folder containing index.html and the other files you want to host, relative to the `plugins/EaglercraftXBungee` folder.
 This can be useful for hosting the client if the offline download doesn't work for some reason but might slow your BungeeCord server down if lots of people are loading it all the time.

+### Enabling Voice Chat

+Voice chat is disabled by default in EaglercraftXBungee because it is not recommended for use on public servers.
+To enable it, add or change `allow_voice: true` to your EaglercraftXBungee `listeners.yml` file.
+The main difference between Eaglercraft 1.5.2 and EaglercraftX 1.8's voice chat feature is that the "Global" channel now only includes other players on the same server as you instead of every single player connected to the same bungeecord proxy.
+If you would like to disable voice chat on certain servers, add the names of the servers to the `disable_voice_chat_on_servers` list in the EaglercraftXBungee `settings.yml` file.
+You may have to add this property to the YML file manually if you've upgraded your server from an older version of EaglercraftXBungee.

+### Disabling FNAW Skins

+Players are known to complain about the high-poly Five Nights At Winstons character skins making PVP harder because of the belief that they change a player's hitbox.
+If you would like to disable those skins in your PVP worlds you can either set `disable_fnaw_skins_everywhere: true` in your EaglercraftXBungee `settings.yml` file to disable them for all players on your whole BungeeCord proxy, or you can disable them on specific servers by adding the names of the servers to the `disable_fnaw_skins_on_servers` list also in `settings.yml` like with disabling voice chat.

 ## Launch Options